matfish2/vue-formular/README.md

 2. User-defined defaults for the global Vue Instance.
 Passed as the second paramter to the `Use` statement.
 3. Options for a single form, passed through the `options` prop.

+* `beforeSubmit` `function` This callback allows you to defer submission or prevent it altogether depending on the result of the callback.
+The callback MUST return a promise object - native or JQuery's Deffered.
+If and when the promise is resolved the form will be submitted.
+If it is rejected, the form will not be submitted.
 * `layout` `string` Bootstrap's form layout class.
 Defaults to a vertical block display. other options are `form-horizontal` and `form-inline`
 When using a layout other than `form-horizontal` adjust the `top` rule of the `form-control-feedback` class to get the feedback icon aligned with the field.
 * `labelWidth` `number` relevant only for horizontal layout.
 The number of grid columns allocated for the label.
 Defaults to `3`.